Adaptive $Q$-Aid for Conditional Supervised Learning in Offline Reinforcement Learning: When Is Q -Aid Beneficial for RCSL?

-For a deeper understanding of the over-generalization in the $Q$-function, we analyze the gradient similarity, reflected as the Neural Tangent Kernel (NTK), with the reference action $a_{\text{ref}}$ across different actions $\bar{a}$, given the fixed state $s$.
-In Fig. \ref{fig:idp-q}, $Q_\theta$ trained with the \texttt{expert} dataset shows uniform NTK values across actions, indicating that the gradient at one action affects all others equally.
-In contrast, $Q_\theta$ trained with the \texttt{medium} dataset shows NTK values that are higher near the reference action and decrease with action distance, reflecting a more precise generalization.
+For a deeper understanding of the over-generalization in $Q_\theta$, we analyze the gradient similarity, captured as the Neural Tangent Kernel (NTK), between an arbitrary action $\bar{a}$ and the reference action $a_{\text{ref}}$ for a given state $s$.
+A higher NTK value signifies that the gradient update of $Q_\theta(s, a_{\text{ref}})$ has a substantial impact on $Q_\theta(s, \bar{a})$.
+This indicates that even when $a_{\text{ref}}$ and $\bar{a}$ are dissimilar or unrelated actions, a high NTK value suggests that the $Q_\theta$ network is misjudging the relationship between these actions and over-generalizing.
+In Fig. \ref{fig:idp-q}, $Q_\theta$ trained with the \texttt{expert} dataset shows uniformly high normalized NTK values across actions, indicating that the gradient at one action equally affects all others.
+In contrast, $Q_\theta$ trained with the \texttt{medium} dataset shows NTK values that are higher near the reference action and decrease with action distance, reflecting more precise generalization.
+This analysis reveals that datasets consisting of optimal trajectories exhibit more aggressive generalization, which can negatively impact the accuracy of the learned $Q$-function in offline RL.

-This analysis reveals that the \texttt{expert} dataset demonstrates more aggressive generalization, which can detriment the accuracy of $Q$-learning.
-Consequently, to prevent incorrect stitching and ensure effective integration of RCSL with value-based methods, it is essential to \emph{assess the degree of over-generalization} in the $Q$-function and make appropriate adjustments to the level of value assistance.